Jace25/LUA-Taranis-Pixhawk/Readme.md

 # Readme
-This Script should work with every Pixhawk (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Transmitter (D4R, D8R)
+This Script should work with every Pixhawk (Pixhawk, Fixhawk, AUAV-X2, etc.) which is connected to a FrSky D-Receiver (D4R, D8R)

 It displays the voltage and current, beside the current time and a simple timer below the currently used flightmode.
 Also RSSI is displayed on the left side.
 All values are based on converted mavlink Data.